New Research Reveals How Little Plastic It Takes to Kill Marine Wildlife

 The research drew on autopsies from seabirds, sea turtles, and a wide range of marine mammals collected around the world.
 The scale of plastic ingestion was striking:

-Nearly 50% of the sea turtles examined had swallowed plastic
+Nearly 50% of the sea turtles examined had swallowed plastic.

-One-third of seabirds contained plastic in their digestive systems
+One-third of seabirds contained plastic in their digestive systems.

-One in ten marine mammals had eaten plastic
+One in ten marine mammals had eaten plastic.

 By analysing this global dataset, the team estimated the likelihood of death associated with different types of plastic for each group of animals.

-Different Plastics have Different Dangers
+Different Plastics Have Different Dangers

 The study revealed that the shape and material of plastic play a major role in how deadly it can be:

-Seabirds: Rubber items pose the highest risk
+Seabirds: Rubber items pose the highest risk.

-Marine mammals: Soft plastics and discarded fishing gear are most hazardous
+Marine mammals: Soft plastics and discarded fishing gear are most hazardous.

-Sea turtles: Both soft and hard plastics present serious threats
+Sea turtles: Both soft and hard plastics present serious threats.

 Importantly, the research focused only on plastic items found inside the animals’ stomachs.
 It did not account for chemical toxicity, microplastic impacts, or entanglement—meaning the total harm caused by plastic pollution is almost certainly even greater.